-At this point Kanu Priya gently suggested using Vajpayee Ji’s speech.
+At this point, Kanu Priya gently suggested using Vajpayee Ji’s speech.
 I reluctantly skimmed through the file of famous speeches she had shared, and then came across this fabulous speech which Vajpayee Ji delivered at the 12th SAARC summit at Islamabad.
-He talks about the shared heritage between Pakistan, Bangladesh and India.
-He talks about rising above our regional, religious and linguistic differences and join hand for common good.
-He talks about the martyrs of of 1857 and the sacrifices running up to the freedom in 1947 – How these men and women were all Indians whatever their religion or current citizenship.
+In his speech, he talked about the shared heritage between Pakistan, Bangladesh and India, about rising above our regional, religious and linguistic differences and to join hands for common good.
+He talked about the martyrs of 1857 and the sacrifices running up to the freedom in 1947 – How these men and women were all Indians whatever their religion or current citizenship.

 “The bonds of religion, language, ethnicity and culture which hold us together as a South Asian family are far more enduring than the relatively recent barriers of political prejudice that we have erected.”

-After his incredulity at Vajpayi ji suggesting common ground with Pakistan, we sat about decoding the speech.
-Several word were marked.
-Dictionaries and google search were consulted.
-Meanings and import of terms like fratricidal, common Heritage, cooperation ASEAN, European Union and Unity were discussed.
-Despite some reservations, we ended up agreeing on the common grounds that quiet glory peace is preferable to the loud blood dipped glory of war.
-The speech is finally understood, learnt and ready to be excitedly delivered in the next Spoken English class.
+After the student’s incredulity at Vajpayi Ji suggesting common ground with Pakistan, we sat about decoding the speech.
+Several words were marked for difficult vocabulary.
+Dictionaries and Google search was consulted.
+Meanings and importance of terms like fratricidal, common Heritage, cooperation ASEAN, European Union and Unity were discussed.
+Despite some reservations, we ended up agreeing on the common grounds that peaceful quiet glory is preferable to the loud, blood dipped glory of war.
+The speech was finally understood, learnt and ready to be excitedly delivered in the next Spoken English class.
 I am glad I chose this speech over others.
-It plugged right into the context the student’s were familiar with and building a discussion from that familiar starting point was easy.
+It plugged right into the context the students were familiar with and building a discussion from that familiar starting point was easy.
 Other speeches, however clear in their intention, might have lost out on making that initial connection.